Christmas is here again what possibly could go wrong

 Preparing and cooking the festive feast has its hazards

-With the Kitchen in action and many hands in the kitchen preparing the festive feast it can be a hotbed for accidents with around 1 in 10 people getting seriously burned in the kitchen with hot fats or hot liquids and around 1 in 5 people getting a serious cut whilst preparing the Christmas vegetables.
+With so many people working in the kitchen to prepare the festive feast, it can be a prime location for accidents, with 1 in 10 people suffering severe burns from hot fats or liquids and 1 in 5 suffering severe cuts.

-Many of those having accidents do not have any idea what to do when these accidents occur.
-A first aid qualification such as a 1-day Emergency First Aid at Work course would give them the knowledge and skills to administer first aid treatment and get them off to A&E.
+Most people who have accidents do not know what to do in these situations, so a first aid qualification, such as a 1-day Emergency First Aid at Work course, would equip them with the knowledge and skills to treat the injuries and get their loved one to A&E.

 How safe are our children’s toys?

-Hospitals across the UK are noticing an increase in children swallowing button batteries and small magnets with some being fatal.
+Hospitals across the UK are reporting an increase in children swallowing button batteries and small magnets, some of which are fatal.

 We are in such a rush to get things done.

-Our festive meals can be a great cause of food poisoning at Christmas time, especially with undercooked turkey or chicken.
-Salmonella poisoning rises at this time of year which could prove fatal in the young and the elderly.
+Our festive meals can be a significant cause of food poisoning during Christmas, especially with undercooked turkey or chicken.

 Christmas plants

-Many people buy Christmas plants to complement their Christmas decorations around the home.
-But some plants are highly toxic if they are ingested or they may cause a severe allergic reaction.
+A lot of people buy Christmas plants to go with their holiday decorations.
+However, some plants can be highly toxic if consumed, or they can trigger a severe allergic reaction.

 Conclusion